rylanharwood2/CS461-SimulationCapstone/README.md

 └── README.md
 ```

-The `docs/` directory hold documentations
+The `docs/` directory holds documentations

-The `src/` directory will contain your codebase.
+The `src/` directory contains codebase.

-The `wip/` directory is your Work in Progress directory.
-It contains assignment templates that you will modify/update during the year.
+The `wip/` directory contains assignment templates that we will modify/update during the year.
 You can add more files there that support your project (e.g., diagrams, design files, documents, reviews, progress reports, etc.)